arnold-c/SISMID-Module-02_2025/README.md

 ## Contact

-You can contact me via my email: "arnold dot crk at gmail dot com".
+You can contact me via my email: "callum *at* callumarnold *dot* com".

 ## Contributing